Pitbull Chihuahua Mix (Chipit) Breed information

-The Chihuahua is a small breed of dog that most likely originated in Mexico.
-The exact origins of the breed are unknown, but it is believed to be a descendant of the Techichi, a small, mute dog that was kept by the Maya and Aztec people.
+The Chihuahua is a small breed that most likely originated in Mexico.
+The exact origins of the Chihuahua are unknown, but it is believed to be a descendant of the Techichi, a small, mute dog that was kept by the Maya and Aztec people.

 The Techichi was used for various purposes, including as a companion animal and as a offering to the gods.
 It is also thought that the Techichi may have been bred with other small breeds, such as the Chinese Crested, which resulted in the modern-day Chihuahua.

-While the exact origins of the breed are still unknown, the Chihuahua has become a popular pet all over the world thanks to its compact size and friendly disposition.
+The Chihuahua has become a popular pet all over the world thanks to its compact size and sassy attitude.